HumanCellAtlas/fusillade/PULL_REQUEST_TEMPLATE.md

 <!--
-Describe any special instructions to the operator who will deploy your code to the integration, staging and production deployments.
+Describe any special instructions to the operator who will deploy your code to the integration, staging and prod deployments.
 Uncomment below:

 ### Deployment instructions & migrations
 -->